GambitBSM/gambit_1.0/vacuum_stability_readme.txt

 The vacuum_stability functions can be run using

-gambit_SpecBit_SSDM.yaml
+gambit_SpecBit_SingletDM.yaml

 and reading the comments within.

-The new functions are contained within SpecBit_SSDM.cpp, these are:
+The new functions are contained within SpecBit_SingletDM.cpp and SpecBit_Extras, these are:

-Capability: SSDM_spectrum:
+Capability: SingletDM_spectrum:

--get_SSDM_spectrum
+-get_SingletDM_spectrum_pole
 returns a spectrum object through an interface with FlexibleSUSY, see the new header SSDMSpec.hpp for details, this is a cut down and modified version of MSSMSpec.hpp.
 This spectrum object is intended to have the same available features as the existing SingletDM version which is just a simple container.